mcw-rcc/mcw-rcc.github.io/docs/storage/rcc-storage.md

 !!! info "Disclaimer"
     Research Computing is not responsible for any loss of data.
 We strongly encourage all users to follow best practice data management strategies.

+[^1]: Replication copies all data from the primary system to a secondary system in another datacenter.
+[^2]: Home snapshots - 14 daily @ 12PM, 6 weekly @ 1PM Sunday
+[^3]: Group snapshots - 14 daily @ 2PM, 6 weekly @ 3PM Sunday

 --8<-- "includes/abbreviations.md"